Wide Local Excision for Melanoma

 Charting Tips

-- Document final surgical margin size achieved (not just planned)
+- Document final surgical margin size achieved (circumferential and deep) and whether all margins are clear

-- Orient specimen with sutures and document convention (long = lateral is standard)
+- Orient specimen with sutures and communicate convention to pathology (short = superior, long = lateral is standard)

 Billing Tips